 Big fun on a big Steinway at a house concert in Munich, Germany.
-A wonderful way to bring together friends for an intimate night of music and conversation.
+What was a free night in my schedule on my tour with Curtis Stigers turned into a wonderful way to bring together friends for an intimate concert of solo-piano music and some great conversation.
 Thanks for the party!

 My blog – a collection of articles and posts not directly related to music news, but most likely interesting (and maybe even entertaining) to someone somewhere – hopefully…

 Jean-Yves Poupin is a Swiss jazz pianist and is now using my MF Gig Calendar plugin for WordPress.
 He also happens to be blind.
 I’ve been in contact with his web developer and now I find myself working with him to make the plugin more accessible for his screen reader.
 It currently works for him with a few hacks, but could be easier for him.

 So – look for improvements in accessibility in upcoming versions of my plugin.

 This is a really turning into an interesting and exciting side project for me!
 Check out Jean-Yves’ music here: http://poupin.ch

 Just launched is a custom WordPress theme I did for art consultant Leslie Gerber-Seid.
 The front-end design is intentionally very minimal to showcase the art, but hidden beneath is a bunch of custom post-types – art, artists & collections – all linked and working together to control the content.
 A few useful plugins made the work easier: